Top 11 Things To Look For When Buying A House

 - How much garage space do you need?

-As you begin to narrow down your house hunt to certain neighborhoods you’d potentially like to live in, it’s important to make sure the area where a potential house is located is relatively safe, especially if you’re moving with children or planning to have kids.
-As part of your search, check local crime rates to ensure that you and your family will feel comfortable and at ease in your new home.
+As you begin to narrow down your home search, make sure the neighborhood where a potential house is located is safe.
+Check local crime rates to ensure that you and your family will feel comfortable and at ease in your new home.

 Local Public Schools

-Believe it or not, the quality of the public education system in the area where you’re looking at properties can say a lot about the overall quality of life in that area.
-Regardless of whether or not you have school-aged children, it can be useful to explore local statistics from public schools and take your findings into consideration as you make a decision.
+The quality of the public education system in an area can say a lot about the overall quality of life in that area.
+Regardless of whether you have school-aged children, it’s useful to explore local statistics from public schools and factor them in as you make a decision.

-Learn More About What To Look For When Buying A House
+The Bottom Line: Learn More About What To Look For When Buying A Home

-Keep in mind that, while it’s important to consider all the aspects we discussed when hunting for your dream home, no home is going to be without at least some faults.
+Keep in mind that no home is going to be without at least some faults.
 Even your dream home might need new appliances, a bathroom remodel or a new roof.
-Although the goal should be to find a house that satisfies most of your needs and some of your wants, no single home is going to check off all your boxes.
+The goal is to find a house that satisfies most of your needs and wants because no single home is going to check every box.

-Buying a new home can seem overwhelming, but the whole process will be a lot more manageable as long as you know what to look for and what questions to ask.
+Buying a new home might feel overwhelming, but home buying is more manageable if you know what to look for and what questions to ask.
 Are you just starting the home buying process?
-Talk to an expert at Quicken Loans® for answers to all of your questions!
+Start your home loan journey today.